- triamcinolone hexacetonide

 This medicinal product does not require any special storage conditions.

-Carton containing ten colourless 1 ml glass ampoules.
+Carton containing one, three or ten colourless 1 ml glass ampoules.

 TRIAMCINOLONE HEXACETONIDE ampoules must be inspected for discolouration of the contents prior to administration.